What does an ‘ambitious’ trade agreement with the UK mean for India?

 But he cautioned that India may need to tread carefully on the issue of immigration and visa rules as well.

-“As India is not part of big trading block and there is a change of perception regarding FTAs in the government, it is important that India – especially at a time global economies are getting fragmented and supply chains are restructuring – carves out the structure so that it is not left behind,” Professor Pant said.
+“As India is not part of a big trading block and there is a change of perception regarding FTAs in the government, it is important that India – especially at a time global economies are getting fragmented and supply chains are restructuring – carves out the structure so that it is not left behind,” Professor Pant said.

 Mr Goyal, India’s minister of commerce and industry, consumer affairs, food and public distribution, and textiles, said that the FTA would enhance India’s exports in sectors of leather, textile, jewellery and processed agri products.